fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 {{< speaker_note >}}
 - This leads us to identify the main challenges in our workflow, if we want to make it easier for beginners and faster for developers;
-- I would say, the parallel decomposition is great for performance and scalability, but it takes a while to master allocation, transpositions and MPI calls;
+- I would say, the PARALLEL DECOMPOSITION **IS GREAT** for performance and scalability, but it takes a while to master allocation, transpositions and all the MPI calls;
-- Besides that, coding, compiling, testing, debugging and handling I/O in Fortran is another point that we would like to improve.
+- Besides that, coding, compiling, testing, debugging and handling I/O in Fortran is not so easy, it is another point that we would like to improve.
 {{< /speaker_note >}}

 ---